 Let’s cut to the chase – fit is king.
-Getting clothes in the right fit is important because a well-fitting suit, dress shirt or pair of trousers makes you feel comfortable, smart and confident.
+Getting clothes in the right fit is important because a well-fitting suit, dress shirt, tailored shirt or pair of trousers makes you feel comfortable, smart and confident.
 As a men’s stylist, this is the number one tip I discuss with clients.

 The fit basics

 Let’s start with how a shirt and jacket should fit your body regardless of your build or size.
 Shirts should be snug across the chest, but not so snug that the fabric pulls between the buttons.
 This is an indication that the shirt is too narrow across the chest and back for you.
 Keep in mind however, that a blousy, billowy shirt is just as unflattering as a skin tight one.

 You should be able to comfortably fit at least one finger in between your neck and the collar of the shirt when it’s buttoned.
 The cuffs of the shirt should fall to the crook between the base of your thumb and your wrist, and not fall over your hand.

 A good jacket starts at the shoulders – it should fit your posture and flatter your frame.
 Jackets should not finish beyond the shoulder (think Jerry Seinfeld in the 90s) The suit jacket should be neither too tight nor too loose – it should gently hug the body but not restrict you in any way.
 The jacket should pull smoothly across your back when buttoned, lapels should sit flat across your chest and it should finish no longer than under the bum (or your knuckles in a fist)

 Your jacket sleeves should actually be shorter than your shirt sleeve.
 Ensure approximately 1cm of shirt cuff is exposed from the sleeve of your jacket.
 Oversized, boxy jackets and shirts are dated and provide no definition to the upper body.
 Whether you’re a slim build or a heavier one, the same rules apply to fit.